Las Vegas shooting: Remembering the fallen

 A San Diego “bubbly, vivacious, pint-sized, aggressive attorney,” Jennifer Irvine, 42, was set to do “good things in her career.”

-She reportedly spent her final moments dancing and singing at the concert with her girlfriends, TIME magazine reports.
+She reportedly spent her final moments dancing and singing at the concert with her girlfriends, Time magazine reported.

 “Jennifer Irvine, you are a shining light that will not be extinguished by a gutless coward with a gun.
 You brought so much joy to others, including me.
 You left this world singing & dancing, but far too soon,” wrote Kyle Krasta, a friend of Jennifer’s.